 In January 2003 the death penalty was instated as mandatory punishment for rapists who cause death and child rapists.
 On March 6, 2007, a new amendment to the Malaysian penal code went into effect calling for the death penalty as a mandatory sentence for terrorist acts that cause death.
 Providing terrorists with ordinance, training, equipment or money, as well as offering terrorists refuge or hiding information concerning terrorists, all fall under the definition of a terrorist act.
 In investigating these crimes, police can process and arrest suspects without due process and there is no possibility of release on bail.
 In the event that the terrorist act does not cause death, the new law provides for prison terms ranging from 7 to 30 years.

 On 13 November 2015, Attorney-General Tan Sri Apandi Ali said he would propose to the Cabinet that the mandatory death penalty be scrapped.
 He said mandatory death sentences were a “paradox” as it robbed judges of their discretion to impose sentences on convicted criminals.
 On 17 November, Minister in the Prime Minister’s Department Nancy Shukri said they were looking to table a motion during the Parliament seating in March 2016 to abolish the mandatory death sentence for drug-related offences.
-Such proposed reforms had already been announced in October of 2012.

 The Malaysian High Courts only try criminal cases punishable with the death penalty.
 Death sentences issued by a High Court can be appealed at the Court of Appeal.
 If an appeal is unsuccessful a death row inmate can have resort to the Federal Court.
 The last resort is the State Pardons Board.
 The King alone is empowered to commute death sentences.